netbox-community/netbox/docs/installation/5-http-server.md

 ## Confirm Connectivity

 At this point, you should be able to connect to the HTTPS service at the server name or IP address you provided.

+Open in the browser https://Servername/ or https://IP-Adress/ (depending on the netbox.conf entry) without the port 8000!

 !!! info
     Please keep in mind that the configurations provided here are bare minimums required to get NetBox up and running.
 You may want to make adjustments to better suit your production environment.